awaisathar/yauk/README.md

 Some are open-source, some not.<br/>
 Some have keys that you can press, some don't.<br/>
 Some work on mobile phones, some don't.<br/>
+I couldn't find one with all the features so I made one.<br/>

 This is a phonetic open-source mobile enabled jQuery plugin which enables typing in Urdu using an English keyboard.<br/>